cal-weng/Terminus-docs/docs/overview/introduction/getting-started/windows.md

    netsh interface ipv4 show addresses
    ```

    Note the IP Address of your WLAN or Ethernet interface.
 It should start with `192.xxx`.
-You will need it when installing Terminus.
+You will need it when installing Olares.

 4. Set up port forwarding for your WSL server.